7 Recommended Beaches in Okayama Prefecture. Enjoy the summer at the Seto Naikai beaches!

 access:

-Car: 20 minutes from Kojima IC on the Setouchi Chuo Expressway.
-70 minutes from Okayama city.
+By car: Approximately 20 minutes from Kojima IC on the Seto Chuo Expressway.
+Approximately 70 minutes from Okayama city

-Public: Take the bus (bound for Seto Inland Sea Marine Hotel) from JR Okayama Station to Seto Inland Sea Marine Hotel, approximately 70 minutes
+Public transport: Take the bus (bound for Setouchi Marine Hotel) from JR Okayama Station to Setouchi Marine Hotel, approximately 70 minutes

 2. Sami Beach (Kurashiki City)